indexdothtml/Notes/FlutterAndDart.md

 ## main.dart file in lib

 This file is starting point/entry point of Flutter project, it will generate full app, whenever you will execute the main.dart file.
+Flutter by default looks for `lib/main.dart` file name under lib folder, to check main function inside that file, but if doesn't find main.dart file then it gives error.
+If you want to use different file name then you need to tell flutter where to look it, by default it won't look in all files for main function.
+For ex - `flutter run -t lib/my_file.dart`

 ## How to execute Flutter project